bitwarden/help/_articles/security/is-bitwarden-audited.md

 In July 2020, Bitarden successfully completed a thorough security assessment and penetration test by auditing firm [Insight Risk Consulting](https://www.insightriskconsulting.com/).
 You can read more about this security audit [here](https://bitwarden.com/blog/post/bitwarden-network-security-assessment-2020/).

 In August 2020, Bitwarden achieved SOC 2 Type 2 and SOC 3 certification.
-You learn more about this [here](https://bitwarden.com/blog/post/bitwarden-achieves-soc-2-certification/)
+You can learn more about this [here](https://bitwarden.com/blog/post/bitwarden-achieves-soc-2-certification/)

 Bitwarden also interacts with independent security researchers through our public bug bounty program on [HackerOne](https://hackerone.com/bitwarden/).